archermarx/fort_test/README.md

 # fort_test

-Very lightweight testing framework for FORTRAN, written entirely in FORTRAN.
+Very lightweight testing framework for Fortran, written entirely in Fortran.
 Supports basic assertions and running of test sets.

 ## Installation
 Clone the fort_test repo into your project directory